Marcoola - Mudjimba

 Marcoola - Mudjimba displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Marcoola-Mudjimba, as per the most recent Census, 62.5% of dwellings were houses, with the remaining 37.5% being semi-detached homes, apartments, or other types.
-This differed from Non-Metro Qld's breakdown of 51.7% houses and 48.3% other dwellings.
-Home ownership in Marcoola-Mudjimba stood at 38.2%, with mortgaged properties accounting for 33.4% and rented dwellings making up 28.4%.
-The median monthly mortgage repayment in the area was $1,811, lower than Non-Metro Qld's average of $1,820.
-The median weekly rent figure was recorded at $435, higher than Non-Metro Qld's $420.
-Nationally, Marcoola-Mudjimba's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Dwelling structure in Marcoola-Mudjimba, as evaluated at the latest Census held on 28 August 2016, comprised 62.5% houses and 37.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 51.7% houses and 48.3% other dwellings during the same period.
+Home ownership in Marcoola-Mudjimba stood at 38.2%, with mortgaged dwellings at 33.4% and rented dwellings at 28.4%.
+The median monthly mortgage repayment was $1,811, lower than Non-Metro Qld's average of $1,820 recorded in the same year.
+The median weekly rent figure was $435, compared to Non-Metro Qld's $420 and the national average of $375.

 Frequently Asked Questions - Housing